Department Chair: Matthew Choberka

 Telephone Contact: Cynthia Kurien 801-626-6455

-Professors: Naseem Banerji, Mark Biddle, Matthew Choberka, Angelika Pagel, K Stevenson; Associate Professors: Larry Clarkson, Paul Crow, Joshua Winegar, Stephen Wolochowicz; Assistant Professors: Micah Bauer, Dianna Huxhold, Jason Manley, Molly Morin; Visiting Assistant Professor: Scott Horsley
+Professors: Naseem Banerji, Matthew Choberka, Angelika Pagel, K Stevenson; Associate Professors: Larry Clarkson, Paul Crow, Jason Manley, Molly Morin, Joshua Winegar, Stephen Wolochowicz; Assistant Professors: Micah Bauer, Dianna Huxhold, Taylor Klover; Visiting Assistant Professor: Devin Harclerode

 Our world is partially understood through smell, taste, sound, and touch.
 But perhaps most of all we make sense of our environment through what we see.
 The art, architecture, mass media and even the furniture in our spaces bear distinct messages that influence our decisions and enrich life.